Sunday, February 12, 2012

 These darling little berries came in the CSA this week.
 Just a

-their papery skins; not really enough on their
+few nestled in their papery skins; not really enough on their

 own they came accompanied by several Bosc pears.
 Combine

-these with my ubiquitous friend ginger and a
+these with my ubiquitous friend ginger and a spot of the season’s

 first blood orange juice for a preserve that is compellingly